Legal English for Bachelor students

 - Oxford Dictionary of Law (8th revised edition), Oxford University Press.
 ISBN 978-0-199-66492-4.

 The course material is not included in the registration fee.
 Course participants are required to purchase course materials themselves.

 The course is an optional course and open only to students who have completed at least five of the following seven courses of the BA-2 and BA-3 law degree programme:

 Participants are expected to have English language skills comparable to VWO level, or at B2 level according to the Common European Framework of Reference for Languages.
 For more information, please contact the Academic Language Centre.

-You can register for this course by filling out the online registration form below.
+The course is currently fully booked.
+You can register for the waiting list by filling out the online Registration Form.